2ndkauboy/campaign-archive-block-for-mailchimp/README.md

 In order to be able to use the plugin, you have to get API credentials from Mailchimp.
 You can find them in the [API keys section](https://us1.admin.mailchimp.com/account/api/) of your Mailchimp account.
 You can also find a guide on how to "[Generate your API key](https://mailchimp.com/developer/marketing/guides/quick-start/#generate-your-api-key)" in the Mailchimp Marketing API documentation.

+## Screenshots

+1. The block settings to adjust the number of items and fields to show in the list.

 ## Changelog

 ### 1.0.3